 The first time I picked blueberries, I wanted 10 pounds.
 I picked for an hour or so.
 When I went up to pay, I had already picked 17 pounds.

 After your u-pick adventure

-Once you get the produce home, prepare it for freezing, canning, drying, or another food preservation method.
+Once you get the produce home, prepare it within 24 hours for preserving.
+You can preserve most fruits and vegetables by freezing, canning, drying, pickling, or fermenting.

 No time to pick?
 Join a CSA

 If you want the freshest produce the Puget Sound region has to offer, but don’t have time for u-pick, then get it delivered to a convenient pick-up location during the growing season.

 How is this possible?
 Simple, join a Community Supported Agriculture (CSA) program.
 What is a CSA?

 CSA is a very simple agreement between you and a local farmer.
 It’s much like a magazine subscription.
 You pay an upfront “subscription fee” directly to the farmer.
 Each week during the terms of the CSA, the farmer packs a “market-in-a-box” just for you.

 Every CSA varies: from the size and contents of the box, to the pick-up location, length of season, and cost.
 Besides vegetables, herbs, and fruits, many farms offer CSAs that include other products such as eggs, flowers, meat, preserves, cheese, and more.
 So there’s something for every size family and a variety of food choices.